Milad84/Spatial_Databse_setup/README.md

 3. Stop the software stack by doing the following:
     1. In a terminal, navigate to teh downloaded repository, and run the following Docker command:
         1. docker-compose stop
           * The above command will stop the software stack.
           * Your user data is stored persistently, including database connection parameters, database tables, etc.
-4. The next time you want to run the software stack, open a terminal and navigate to the downloaded repository.
-Execute the following command:
+4. The next time you want to run (and then stop) the software stack, open a terminal, navigate to the downloaded repository, and execute the following commands:
     1. docker-compose up -d
       * Notice that there is not _--build_ included in the above statement.
-    2. When you are finished, execute the following command: docker-compose stop.
+This starts the software stack.
+    2. docker-compose stop
+      * This stops the software stack.